 Fair Trade at Makaibari

 At Makaibari, it is easy to see Fair Trade in action.
 A Joint Body of workers (an essential component of Fair Trade) meets monthly and prioritizes the numerous projects submitted by the general population.
-The Makaibari Joint Body has 15 members of whom nine are women, including the Administrator.
+The Makaibari Joint Body has 16 members of whom ten are women, including the Administrator.
 After discussion and evaluation, it decides how to apportion funds and brings accounts up-to-date.
+Support Fair Trade - Shop Makaibari Now!

 The Makaibari Joint Body performs many tasks: